Texas man admits to targeting St. Louis woman in $1.2 million romance scam

 In total, the woman sent or tried to send $931,000 to Oladimeji and other scammers who were helping him, according to court documents.
 She also sent roughly $314,000 in cashier’s checks to Texas, where Oladimeiji’s co-defendant, Olumide Akrinmade, 37, lived.

 Federal authorities caught Oladimeji when he returned to the U.S. from Nigeria in February 2021.
-They seized two phones and discovered text messages between he and the woman, according to court documents.
+They seized two phones and discovered text messages between him and the woman, according to court documents.

 Oladimeji is set to be sentenced in March.
 He could face up to 20 years in prison on each count and a fine of $250,000.
 He could also face deportation.